 Police abuse remains one of the most serious and divisive human rights violations in the United States.
 The excessive use of force by police officers, including unjustified shootings, severe beatings, fatal chokings, and rough treatment, persists because overwhelming barriers to accountability make it possible for officers who commit human rights violations to escape due punishment and often to repeat their offenses.
 This reporter went out to discover just how hard it would be to anonymously file a complaint report.
 As it turns out, he was threatened, roughed up, and even intimidated by the suggestion that he would be shot.
 After reporter Mike Kirsch filed this story, the retaliation was swift and one would have thought, illegal.

-"Physical and sexual abuse of prisoners, similar to what has been uncovered in Iraq, takes place in American prisons with little public knowledge or concern, according to corrections officials, inmates and human rights advocates..."
+Mistreatment of Prisoners Is Called Routine in U.S. "Physical and sexual abuse of prisoners, similar to what has been uncovered in Iraq, takes place in American prisons with little public knowledge or concern, according to corrections officials, inmates and human rights advocates..."